Home Sonoma County Performance

 Coordinated Entry Data Dashboard

-Utilization in Emergency Shelter and Transitional Housing
+In-Flow and Out-Flow in Emergency Shelter and Transitional Housing programs

 The purpose of these measures is to provide a more complete picture of how well a community is preventing and ending homelessness.
 The number of homeless persons measure (#3) directly assesses a CoC’s progress toward eliminating homelessness by counting the number of people experiencing homelessness both at a point in time and over the course of a year.
 The six other measures help communities understand how well they are reducing the number of people who become homeless and helping people become quickly and stably housed.